komzarev/QCtrlSignals/README.md

 With this class, you can easily register for the Operation system signals (like `CTRL_C_EVENT` on windows and `SIGINT` on unix/linux) and use them just like normal Qt signals.

 ## Features
+- This fork adds the ability to call a handler that was set before subscribing to a signal by the QCtrlSignal library, this is necessary for a library based on Qt that requires Qt event loop, so the libarary can be integrated to a non Qt projects.
 - Register for common signals via a Cross-Platform enum
 - You can register native signals as well
 - Asynchronous signal handling.
 The class emits a Qt signal, and you can connect to this one just like to any other Qt signal